Avatar

 Mingyu Derek Ma, Yanna Ding, Zijie Huang, Jianxi Gao, Yizhou Sun, Wei Wang

-Accepted by the 4th Efficient Natural Language and Speech Processing workshop (NeurIPS ENLSP) 2024
+Accepted by the 4th Efficient Natural Language and Speech Processing workshop (NeurIPS ENLSP) 2024 [PDE]

 • Efficient parameter inference in networked dynamical systems via steady states: A surrogate objective function approach integrating mean-field and nonlinear least squares